lucidrains/alphafold2/README.md

 - <a href="https://github.com/lucidrains/se3-transformer-pytorch">SE3 Transformer</a>
 - <a href="https://github.com/lucidrains/lie-transformer-pytorch">Lie Transformer</a>

 A new paper from Welling uses invariant features for E(n) equivariance, reaching SOTA and outperforming SE3 Transformer at a number of benchmarks, while being much faster.
-You can use this by simply setting `use_se3_transformer = False` on Alphafold2 initialization.
+You can use this by simply setting `structure_module_type = "en"` on Alphafold2 initialization.

 - <a href="https://github.com/lucidrains/En-transformer">E(n)-Transformer</a>